manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

    REGEX(attr,expr) function returns 1 if regular expression matched to string of attribute and 0 otherwise.
 It works with both string and JSON attributes.

-   We use the RE2 engine to implement regexps.
-So when building from the source, the library must be installed in the system and Manticore must be configured built with a --with-re2 switch.
-Binary packages should come with RE2 builtin.

 .. code-block:: mysql